AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

     - _Design Pattern_: To Be Continued
     - _Code Readability_: Proper coding convention, Java Docs and comments were added for clarity so that other developers can more easily review our code.
 <!-- Modularity, Inheritance, Encapsulation, Exception Handling, Design Pattern, readability, etc -->

 #### Implementation
 #### Class Diagram
 <!-- Insert image and description of each class, with its overview, attributes,
 methods, dependencies and UML Notes -->
 ![FitnessClassDiagram](./diagrams/fitness/FitnessClassDiagram.png)
+Note that certain details described below have been omitted from Class Diagram for simplicity and to improve readability.
 - `FitnessMotivator` Class
   - Overview
     - The `FitnessMotivator` class manages fitness related operations.
   - Attributes:
-    - `DATA_FILE_PATH`: A string that represents the path to the save file for the fitness motivator (Omitted from Class Diagram)
+    - `DATA_FILE_PATH`: A string that represents the path to the save file for the fitness motivator
-    - `GOALS_FILE_PATH`: A string that represents the path to the save file for the fitness motivator (Omitted from Class Diagram)
+    - `GOALS_FILE_PATH`: A string that represents the path to the save file for the fitness motivator
     - `REQUIRED_NUM_OF_PARAMETERS`: The number of parameters needed for the `add` command.
-(Omitted from Class Diagram)
     - `allExercise`: An instance of `ExerciseList`.
     - `dailyGoals`: An instance of `ExerciseGoalList`.
   - Methods: